RishPoria/RockPaperScissors/README.md

-# RockPaperScissors
+# Rock Paper Scissors Game
-Classic Rock-Paper-Scissors but moves are detected using the web-cam (OpenCV)
+Classic Rock-Paper-Scissors but your moves are detected using the web camera.

+## Technologies used:
+- Python
+- OpenCV
+- Mediapipe

+## Description:
+A python based project using OpenCV and Mediapipe which enables user to play Rock Paper Scissors against the computer using Computer Vision.